 * Child birthing returning from West Virginia road game

 * John Danse, player intern from Holland

 The Steelwheelers focus in the early years was primarily on basketball while a few hoopsters also competed in track and field.
 By the late 70's and early 80's, most members competed in both athletic arenas.
 The team produced many outstanding track/swimming athletes while competing in the National Wheelchair Athletic Association (now Wheelchair Sports/USA).
 Together the teams compiled a string of seven Ohio Regional Games team championships.
 Thirteen athletes went on to become national champions.
 Our athletes also represented us well at home and abroad as eight individuals have been selected to compete for our country on a USA international teams at the Paralympics, Pan AM, and Stokes-Mandeville Games.

 The Steelwheelers continued to expand the opportunities for competition throughout the 1980's and 90's whereby athletes were involved in sports including rugby, tennis, racquetball, and archery.
 The quad rugby team, formed in 1992, has competed regionally and nationally with opportunity to gain national ranking in 2002.

-The Pittsburgh Steelwheelers, Inc. celebrates 40 years of existence, of memories to last a lifetime, of soul sharing experiences.
+The Pittsburgh Steelwheelers, Inc. now celebrates over 40 years of existence, of memories to last a lifetime and of soul sharing experiences.
 The organization has seen members achieve many milestones in life, much beyond the world of sports.
-We have witnessed and shared marriages, and births, death of nine teammates, achievement of certifications and degrees in education, and gainfull employment.
-The past is a rich history of dreams dreamt and dreams fulfilled. the future is in the hands of today's active athletes.................
+We have witnessed achievements of certifications and degrees in education, and of gainful employment.
+We have also shared marriages and births, and mourned deaths of teammates.
+The past is a rich history of dreams dreamt and dreams fulfilled and the future is in the hands of today's active athletes.